WilliamIsMe1/axionc/README.md

 As for syntax, you have a number of operators at your disposal.
 For arithmetic, you have `+`, `-`, `*`, `**`, `/`, `++`. `--`. and :.
 You will recognize most of them except for the `:` and the `**` operators. `:` is the ratio operator, and it is not very binding, as it is meant to create fractions, which are a primitive type that uses integers as it's numerator and denominator. `**` is from python, and it is just an exponentiation operator.

-Some example code will be listed below
+Some example code will be listed below.
+Most of the code is not final, and will be used to show off syntax.
 ```
 import axion.util
 import axion.io